-Bleed trails are produced when charge from saturated pixels spills into adjacent pixels.
-Bleed trails were anticipated on LSSTComCam sensors, but they appear in more dramatic forms than had been expected.
+Bleed trails from saturated sources were expected on LSSTComCam, but they appear in more dramatic forms than was expected.
 As a bleed trail nears the serial register, it fans out into a "trumpet" shaped feature.
 Although bright, these features do not have consistently saturated pixels.
 In DP1 these "edge bleeds" were programmatically identified and masked.

 Saturated sources can create a second type of bleed, where the central bleed drops below the background level.
-The depressed columns along these trails extend across the entire readout column of the detector, crossing the detector mid-line.
+The depressed columns along these trails extend across the entire height of the detector, crossing the detector mid-line.
 We developed a model for these to identify which sources are sufficiently saturated to result in such a trail, which is then masked.
-As this kind of trail appears only on the ITL detectors, we've named these features "ITL dips".
-Figure 13 shows an example of a bright star exhibiting the "ITL dip" phenomenon on exposure: 2024121000503, detector: R22\-S21.
+As these kind of trails appear only on the ITL detectors, we've named these features "ITL dips."
+Figure ?? shows an example of a bright star exhibiting the "ITL dip" phenomenon on exposure: 2024121000503, detector: R22\S21.